Viewing breakdown for:

 If you don't need the money:

 Sacrifice for long-term pension wealth.
-Trading £2,104/yr in disposable income gives you £10,800/yr added to your pension — instant ROI of 513% that compounds significantly over decades.
+Trading £2,104/yr in disposable income gives you £10,800/yr into your pension — instant ROI of 513% that compounds significantly over decades.

 🔒